thaddeus002/pccts/README.md

 1. Clone this repository : `git clone https://github.com/thaddeus002/pccts.git`

-1. cd to the main pccts directory.
+1. Go to the main pccts directory : `cd pccts`

-1. make
+1. Build the tools : `make`

    This will create in bin directory :

-        antlr
+        * antlr
-        dlg
+        * dlg
-        sorcerer
+        * sorcerer (not build by default)
-        genmk
+        * genmk (not build by default)

-1. Copy to /usr/local/bin or /usr/local/bin if you like.
+1. Copy the tools to /usr/bin or /usr/local/bin if you like.
 If you don't wish to then add pccts/bin to your path.

 1. To get an up-to-date list of program options execute the program with no command line options.
 To get up-to-date documentation read CHANGES_FROM_133*.txt and KNOWN_PROBLEMS.txt

 1. You need not create a library.
 The makefile created by genmk assumes that the files are not part of a library.

    If you wish to create a library from elements of pccts/h: